sdsna/sdg-explorers-club/site/index.md

 The **SDG Explorers Club** takes you on a hunt across NYC to discover the SDGs in museums, parks, and even your own neighborhood!
 Where will you #FindYourSDGs?

 ## Start Exploring
+SDG Explorers will be encouraged to share pictures on social media of what they discover by tagging an SDGs in my City social media account or using the hashtag #SDGExplorers and #FindYourSDGs.
+SDG Explorers can also contribute their own favorite exhibits, collections, or cultural locations to a crowdsourced map of SDG-related content in the city, adding even more opportunities for SDGs Explorers to collect all 17 SDGs.

+Overall, we hope that the SDG Explorers Club not only teaches people about the SDGs, but enables them to see how these important issues are already part of the history and culture of New York.

 ## We are looking for partners!
 Interested in becoming a partner institution for our Explorers?
 Ideal anchor partners would be large institutions, as well as smaller programs with a dedicated interest in sustainable development topics such as urban planning, sustainable design, food, climate science, etc. We intend to market the SDG Explorers to schools and afterschool programs, scout troops, Boys & Girls Clubs, etc., and to students of sustainability at all levels, as well as through our contacts at universities, research institutions, local government, and the UN System.

-Contact Shannon Kobran today for more information.
+Contact [Shannon Kobran](mailto:shannon.kobran@unsdsn.org) today for more information.